connylabs/meowlflow/README.md

 # meowlflow
-MLFlow deployments with modular FastAPI sidecars
+Meowlflow makes it easy to deploy MLFlow models as HTTP APIs powered by FastAPI.
+Meowlflow allows model creators to design expressive HTTP APIs by defining the input and output schemas for their models and takes care of translating requests to MLFlow's expected format.
+Meowlflow also provides built-in observability for model APIs with Prometheus metrics, OpenAPI specifications for model APIs, and an opinionated model promotion workflow.

 # Installation
 `python setup.py`

-# Run
+# Serve
-Deploy an MLFlow model receiving inputs (eg.) at `http://127.0.0.1:5000/invocations` Then with `meowlflow` you can define a sidecar API hosted at `0.0.0.0` and port `8000` supporting your custom schema by running:
+Deploy an MLFlow model receiving inputs (eg.) at `http://127.0.0.1:5000/invocations` Then with `meowlflow` you can run a sidecar API hosted at `0.0.0.0` and port `8000` supporting your custom schema by running:
 ```
-meowlflow --endpoint infer \
+meowlflow sidecar --endpoint infer \
 --upstream http://127.0.0.1:5000/invocations \
 --host 0.0.0.0 \
 --port 8000 \